DataDog/hiring-engineers/answers.md

 Download the proper package for your operating system and architecture from [Vagrant Download page](https://www.vagrantup.com/downloads).
 Additional instructions on installation if needed are available [here](https://www.vagrantup.com/docs/installation)

+Please note that Vagrant is not mandatory and it simply eases the way in which a VM is managed on your laptop.

 ### Install VirtualBox:

 VirtualBox is a free and open source virtualisation software.
-We will use VirtualBox to run Ubuntu 18.04 The latest version is available in the [VirtualBox Download page](https://www.virtualbox.org/wiki/Downloads)
+We will use VirtualBox to run Ubuntu 18.04.
+The latest version is available in the [VirtualBox Download page](https://www.virtualbox.org/wiki/Downloads)

 ## Configuring Vagrant and verifying the OS